THEATRE AND PERFORMANCE courses at Salford

 Read on to find out what courses we offer, and where they could take you.

-Spend three years exploring the areas of performance which interest you most.
+Spend three years exploring the areas of performance that interest you most.
 You’ll gain an understanding of the general skills you’ll need, and as you progress you’ll get the chance to shape your degree how you want to.

 Are the performance courses more practical or do I need to write a lot of essays?